smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Audio Streaming/index.md

 ```

 #### Stopping the Audio Stream
-When the stream is complete, or you receive HMI_NONE, you should stop the stream by calling:
+When the stream is complete, or you receive `HMI_NONE`, you should stop the stream by calling:

 ```java
 sdlManager.getAudioStreamManager().stopAudioStream(new CompletionListener() {